The Skating Minister: Robert Walker

 The minister portrayed in this painting is the Reverend Robert Walker.
 He was a Church of Scotland minister who was born on 30 April 1755 in Monkton, Ayrshire.
 When Walker was a child, his father had been the minister of the Scots Kirk in Rotterdam, so the young Robert almost certainly learnt to skate on the frozen canals of the Netherlands.
 He was licensed by the Presbytery of Edinburgh in 1770 at the age of fifteen.
 He married Jean Fraser in 1778 and had five children.
 He became a member of the Royal Company of Archers in 1779 and their chaplain in 1798.
+He died in 1808.